 Transparent supply chains and sustainable sourcing are quickly becoming a reality

-By January 1, 2020, 100 percent of Malaysian palm oil will be certified sustainable.
 The Malaysian Sustainable Palm Oil (MSPO) certification program, first launched in 2015, is quickly becoming known around the world as an indicator of quality.
 Its standards have been established to reflect the realities of the oil palm industry and address the concerns expressed by stakeholders.

 MSPO certification addresses the environmental, social and economic aspects of palm oil production.
 It covers all aspects of palm oil production, from the field to the final product.
 It includes general principles as well as stringent criteria for all parties involved in palm oil production, from the independent family farmers who tend the trees which produce the oil-rich fruit to the organizations that assist these smallholders to the palm oil mills which process the oil.